Column

 >> COUNTER POINT Related Link

-• SPCS|Embodying the uncontrollability of nature, a community exploring new ways of co-creation
+• SPCS|A program that embodies the uncontrollability of nature and explores new forms of co-creation

-SPCS|A community exploring biological design
+Activity Concepts / Past activities: SPCS|A community exploring biological design

-SPCS|A community exploring biological design
+Activity Concepts / Past activities: SPCS|A community exploring biological design

 Author